Censorship by Apple: Baby Shaker

 In April 2009, a game called Baby Shaker was approved for the App Store then later removed due to complaints.
-The game allowed the user to shake their phone until an image of a cartoon baby on the screen died.
+The game shows a picture of a baby crying, to which the user must shake their phone to silence it.
+Upon doing so, two red “X”s would appear over the baby’s eyes implying its death.

 Nine Inch Nails

 In May 2009, Trent Reznor of the rock band Nine Inch Nails announced, via his Twitter account, that Apple had rejected an update to the Nine Inch Nails application due to "objectionable content".
 The developer posted a message on the Nine Inch Nails discussion boards explaining the situation further: